The Employees' Provident Fund (EPF) calculator estimates how much money you will have earned by retiring from work.

 Benefits of EPF Calculator

-• Your EPF capital at retirement time can be calculated in a matter of seconds with the help of the EPF Calculator.
+- Easily calculate your EPF capital at retirement in seconds with the help of the Excel calculator.

 Contribution to the EPF

 Employees and their employers contribute a portion of each paycheck to a particular savings account known as the Employee Provident Fund.
-The total amount donated is 12 per cent of the worker’s base wage and dearness allowance.
+The total amount donated is 12 percent of the worker’s base wage and dearness allowance.
 The minimum investment is ₹12,000 rupees.
-The EPF account receives the total 12% employee contribution and the 3.67% employer contribution.
+The EPF account receives the total of 12% employee contribution and a 3.67% employer contribution.
 At the same time, 8.33% is allocated to the Employee Pension Scheme.

 If your base salary and discretionary allowance both amount to less than ₹15,000, here’s an example: